ataylor89/Math2025/rsa/README.md

 Cloud computing is a really good solution to difficult computational problems.

-AWS cloud is kind of like NetFlix.
-We can easily turn on NetFlix and start watching a TV show.
+AWS cloud is kind of like Netflix.
+We can easily turn on Netflix and start watching a TV show.

 With AWS cloud, we can easily rent an EC2 instance, or a cluster of EC2 instances, and use them to run a program that requires a lot of CPU and memory.